 Democratic Sen. Robert Menendez indicted on federal bribery charges

-Washington — Democratic Sen. Robert Menendez of New Jersey and his wife have been indicted by a federal grand jury, according to court filings unsealed Friday.
+Washington — Democratic Sen. Robert Menendez of New Jersey and his wife have been indicted by a federal grand jury, according to court filings unsealed Friday, with prosecutors alleging the couple accepted lavish bribes in exchange for official acts.

 The bribery offenses against Menendez stem from a yearslong public-corruption investigation by the Justice Department.
 The indictment unsealed Friday charges Mendez and his wife, Nadine Menendez, with three counts in connection to their relationship with three New Jersey businessmen.

+Menendez, 69, and his wife are charged with one count of conspiracy to commit bribery, conspiracy to commit honest services fraud and conspiracy to commit extortion under color of official right.
+The three New Jersey associates, identified as Wael Hana, Jose Uribe and Fred Daibes, are also named as co-defendants and face two counts.

-The U.S. Attorney for the Southern District of New York will hold a news conference on the indictment at 11 a.m.
-ET.
-You can watch in the player above or on our CBS News Philadelphia stream.
+Federal prosecutors in the Southern District of New York are set to announce the charges during a press conference at 11 a.m.
+ET on Friday, which will be streamed in the player above.

 What does the indictment allege?

-The 39-page indictment claims that beginning in 2018, Menendez and his wife accepted hundreds of thousands of dollars of bribes in exchange for using the senator's power and influence as a U.S. senator to enrich and protect the three businessmen — Wael Hana, Jose Uribe and Fred Daibes — and benefit Egypt's government.
+The 39-page indictment claims that beginning in 2018, Menendez and his wife accepted hundreds of thousands of dollars of bribes in exchange for using the senator's power and influence as a U.S. senator to enrich and protect the three businessmen and benefit Egypt's government.

+Federal agents found more than $480,000 in cash during a search of the couple's home in June 2022, "much of it stuffed into envelopes and hidden in clothing, closets, and a safe," as well as over $70,000 in a safe deposit box belonging to Nadine Menendez.
+They also found gold bars worth more than $100,000, according to the indictment.

-The bribes allegedly included cash, gold, payments toward a home mortgage, compensation for a "low-or-no-show-job," a luxury vehicle and "other things of value," according to the charging document.
-Prosecutors included photos of cash and two of the gold bars they say were seized during a search of the Menendez home and a safe deposit box in June 2022:
+Envelopes of cash were allegedly found in jackets with Menendez's name that were hanging in his closet.
+Prosecutors included photos of some of the cash and two of the gold bars they say were seized:

 Prosecutors allege that in the course of the "corrupt relationship," Menendez promised to undertake official acts in exchange for the bribes that benefited him and his wife.
 The senator is accused of providing sensitive, nonpublic government information about the number of people serving at the U.S. Embassy in Cairo to Nadine Menendez, who was then his girlfriend, which she allegedly forwarded to Hana.
 Hana then shared the information with an unnamed Egyptian government official, according to the indictment.